ipdb/ipdb-tx-spec/README.md

-# IPDB Protocol Specifications

-There's not much here yet.
-It's a work in progress.

-The IPDB Protocol specifications include:

-* The IPDB Transaction Specification
+# The IPDB Transaction Spec

-* The IPDB Web APIs Specification (i.e. the HTTP API and Event Stream API)
-* Maybe more in the future
+This repository contains the source material for the IPDB Transaction Spec (specification), i.e. the formal documentation of what's in an IPDB transaction, how to construct a valid transaction, and how to check if a transaction is valid.

-You may notice that there's no IPDB specification for blocks or votes.
+There's no IPDB specification for blocks or votes.
 That may change in the future.

 For more information about IPDB and the IPDB Foundation, see: